vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 21. Compare Abhinavagupta's account (in Tantraloka, ch.
 36) of the division of  agama-based Saivism into three propensities, as K. C. Pandey summarizes it:

-[Siva] instructed the sage, Durvasas, to revive the Saivagamic teaching.
+[Siva] instructed the sage, Durvasas, to revive the Śaivagamic teaching.
 The sage  accordingly divided all the saivagamas into 3 classes according as they taught mo nism, dualism or monism-cum-dualism, imparted their knowledge to his 3 mind-bora  sons, Tryambaka, Amardaka, and Srinatha respectively, and charged each one of  them separately with the mission of spreading the knowledge of their respective  Agamas.
-Thus there came into existence three Saiva Tantric Schools, each known by  the name of the first earthly progenitor.
+Thus there came into existence three Śaiva Tantric Schools, each known by  the name of the first earthly progenitor.

 K. C. Pandey, Abhinavagupta: An Historical and Philosophical Study, Chow khamba Sanskrit Series, vol. 1 (Benares: Chowkhamba Sanskrit Series Office,  1935), p.
 72.

 168 • Notes to Introduction

-22. David N. Lorenzen discusses these and many other references to the four  (most often) Saiva schools.
+22. David N. Lorenzen discusses these and many other references to the four  (most often) Śaiva schools.
 See The Kdpalikas and Kalamukhas: Two Lost Saivite  Sects (Berkeley: University of California Press, 1972), pp. 1-12.
 For a general  summary of several individual schools of Saivism, see also Pranabananda Jash, His

 tory of Saivism (Calcutta: Roy and Chaudhury, 1974).

-23. Ηέΐέηε Brunner discusses the Saiva siddhanta characterization of its main  Saiva competitor in "The PaSupatas as seen by the Saivas," Schriften zur Geschichte  und Kultur des alien Orients 18 (1986): 513-20.
+23. Ηέΐέηε Brunner discusses the Śaiva siddhanta characterization of its main  Śaiva competitor in "The PaSupatas as seen by the Śaivas," Schriften zur Geschichte  und Kultur des alien Orients 18 (1986): 513-20.

-24. Significant secondary sources concerning Saiva siddhanta monastic lineages  include: R. D. Baneiji, The Haihayas of Tripuri and Their Monuments, Memoirs of  the Archaeological Survey of India, no. 23 (Calcutta: Government of India, 1931);  V. V. Mirashi, "The Saiva Acaryas of the Mattamayiira Clan," Indian Historical  Quarterly 26 (1950): 1-16; V. V. Mirashi (ed.), Inscriptions of the Kalachuri-Chedi  Era, Corpus Inscriptionum Indicarum, vol. 4 (Ootacamund: Government Epigraph ist for India, 1955); J. Van Troy, "The Social Structure of the Saiva-siddhantika  Ascetics (700-1300 A.D.)," Indica 11 (1974): 77-86; B.G.L.
-Swamy, "The Golaki  School of Saivism in the Tamil Country," Journal of Indian History 53 (1975):  167-209; and Cynthia Talbot, "Golaki Matha Inscriptions from Andhra Pradesh: A  Study of a Saiva Monastic Lineage," in Vajapeya: Essays on Evolution of Indian Art  and Culture (Delhi: Agam Kala Prakashan, 1987), pp. 133-46.
+24. Significant secondary sources concerning Śaiva siddhanta monastic lineages  include: R. D. Baneiji, The Haihayas of Tripuri and Their Monuments, Memoirs of  the Archaeological Survey of India, no. 23 (Calcutta: Government of India, 1931);  V. V. Mirashi, "The Śaiva Acaryas of the Mattamayiira Clan," Indian Historical  Quarterly 26 (1950): 1-16; V. V. Mirashi (ed.), Inscriptions of the Kalachuri-Chedi  Era, Corpus Inscriptionum Indicarum, vol. 4 (Ootacamund: Government Epigraph ist for India, 1955); J. Van Troy, "The Social Structure of the Śaiva-siddhantika  Ascetics (700-1300 A.D.)," Indica 11 (1974): 77-86; B.G.L.
+Swamy, "The Golaki  School of Saivism in the Tamil Country," Journal of Indian History 53 (1975):  167-209; and Cynthia Talbot, "Golaki Matha Inscriptions from Andhra Pradesh: A  Study of a Śaiva Monastic Lineage," in Vajapeya: Essays on Evolution of Indian Art  and Culture (Delhi: Agam Kala Prakashan, 1987), pp. 133-46.
 For Southeast Asia,  see K. Bhattacharya, Les religions brahmaniques dans I'Ancien Cambodge (Paris:  Ecole Franfaise d' Extreme-Orient, 1961).

-25. As a tenth-century inscription from Madhya Pradesh refers to one important  Saiva siddhanta branch, the Mattamayiira.
+25. As a tenth-century inscription from Madhya Pradesh refers to one important  Śaiva siddhanta branch, the Mattamayiira.
 See F. Kielhorn, "A Stone Inscription  from Ranod (Narod)," Epigraphia Indica 1 (1892): 351-61.

 26. As Brunner puts it, the paddhatis aim at "unification of the often contradic tory teachings of the agamas, and have performed their function so well that they  have ended up somewhat eclipsing the agamas themselves" ("Importance de la  litt&ature agamique," p.
 110).

-27. On AghoraSiva's life, see Wayne Surdam, "South Indian Saiva Rites of Initi ation: "The DHc§avidhi' of AghoraSivacarya's 'Kriyakramadyotika'" (Ph.D. disserta tion, University of California, Berkeley, 1984), pp. xvi-xxi.
+27. On AghoraSiva's life, see Wayne Surdam, "South Indian Śaiva Rites of Initi ation: "The DHc§avidhi' of AghoraSivacarya's 'Kriyakramadyotika'" (Ph.D. disserta tion, University of California, Berkeley, 1984), pp. xvi-xxi.
 AghoraSiva's known  works are listed in V. Raghavan, New Catalogus Catalogorum (Madras: University  of Madras, 1968), vol. 1, pp. 58-59.1 have attempted to summarize the intellectual  background of Aghorasiva in "Aghora&va's Background," in Dr. S. S. JanaM Sha shtyabdapurti Commemoration Volume (Madras: Kuppuswami Sastri Research In stitute, forthcoming).

-28. For two scholarly summaries of Saiva siddhanta doctrine based on the  paddhati literature, see Rohan A. Dunuwila, Saiva Siddhanta Theology: A Context  for Hindu-Christian Dialogue (Delhi: Motilal Banarsidass, 1985) (based primarily  on Bhojadeva's TP); and K. C. Pandey, An Outline of History of Saiva Philosophy  (Delhi: Motilal Banarsidass, 1986) (first printed in 1955 as Bhaskari, vol. 3).
+28. For two scholarly summaries of Śaiva siddhanta doctrine based on the  paddhati literature, see Rohan A. Dunuwila, Śaiva Siddhanta Theology: A Context  for Hindu-Christian Dialogue (Delhi: Motilal Banarsidass, 1985) (based primarily  on Bhojadeva's TP); and K. C. Pandey, An Outline of History of Śaiva Philosophy  (Delhi: Motilal Banarsidass, 1986) (first printed in 1955 as Bhaskari, vol. 3).
 Jayan

-dra Soni, Philosophical Anthropology in Saiva Siddhanta (Delhi: Motilal Banar sidass, 1989), is based primarily on the works of the sixteenth-century Saiva author  Sivagrayogin.
+dra Soni, Philosophical Anthropology in Śaiva Siddhanta (Delhi: Motilal Banar sidass, 1989), is based primarily on the works of the sixteenth-century Śaiva author  Sivagrayogin.

-29. The best general account of the Tamil version of Saiva siddhanta is M. Dha-
+29. The best general account of the Tamil version of Śaiva siddhanta is M. Dha-

 Notes to Introduction · 169

 vamony.
-Love of God according to Saiva Siddheinta (Oxford: Clarendon Press,  1971).
+Love of God according to Śaiva Siddheinta (Oxford: Clarendon Press,  1971).
 Also useful are the collected lectures of V. A. Devasenapathy, with the  excellent title Of Human Bondage and Divine Grace (Cidambaram: Annamalai  University, 1963), and the study of K. Sivaraman, Saivism in Philosophical Per

 spective (Delhi: Motilal Banarsidass, 1973).
-A primary agenda of most historical  scholarship on Tamil Saiva siddhanta works of the thirteenth century and later has  been to develop a genealogy relating these texts directly to the works of the Tamil  nayanmars of the sixth through ninth centuries.
+A primary agenda of most historical  scholarship on Tamil Śaiva siddhanta works of the thirteenth century and later has  been to develop a genealogy relating these texts directly to the works of the Tamil  nayanmars of the sixth through ninth centuries.
 Such studies generally pay lip ser

 vice to the role of the agamas in the philosophical system of Meykantar and his fol lowers, but they do not seriously investigate the connections between the Sanskrit  dgama literature and the later Tamil works.

 30. The only critical work devoted to this, as far as I know, is the brief discus sion by Brunner, "Importance de la littirature agamique," pp. 118-19.
-For another  example of a Saiva author working in both Sanskrit and Tamil, see Bruno Dagens's  discussion of the sixteenth-century commentator Vedajfiana/Maiaifiagatecikar, in  "Introduction," SPM, pp. 5-15.
-I am indebted to Dagens for leading me to recon sider the relation of Sanskrit and Tamil Saiva siddhanta literature.
+For another  example of a Śaiva author working in both Sanskrit and Tamil, see Bruno Dagens's  discussion of the sixteenth-century commentator Vedajfiana/Maiaifiagatecikar, in  "Introduction," SPM, pp. 5-15.
+I am indebted to Dagens for leading me to recon sider the relation of Sanskrit and Tamil Śaiva siddhanta literature.

 31. On the poetry of the nayanmars, see especially the recent study and transla tions by Indira Peterson, Poems to Siva (Princeton: Princeton University Press,  1989).

 32. On the use of texts in contemporary temple practice, see Carl Gustav Diehl,  Instrument and Purpose: Studies on Rites and Rituals of South India (Lund: C.W.K.
 Gleerup, 1956).
-For a portrait of a Saiva priestly community in theological disarray,  see Chris Fuller's fascinating ethnography on the Madurai Mmak§i-Sundare£varar  temple priests, Servants of the Goddess: The Priests of a South Indian Temple  (Cambridge: Cambridge University Press, 1984).
+For a portrait of a Śaiva priestly community in theological disarray,  see Chris Fuller's fascinating ethnography on the Madurai Mmak§i-Sundare£varar  temple priests, Servants of the Goddess: The Priests of a South Indian Temple  (Cambridge: Cambridge University Press, 1984).

 33. G. U. Pope (trans.), The nruvacagam, or "Sacred Utterances" of the Tamil  Poet, Saint, and Sage ManHckavacagar (Oxford: Clarendon Press, 1900), p. lxxiv.
 The same position turns up repeatedly in general works on Saivism and Hinduism.
-For instances, see: M. Dhavamony, "Saivism: Saiva Siddhanta," in Mircea Eliade  (ed.), Encyclopedia of Religion (New York: Macmillan Publishing Co., 1987), vol.  13, p.
+For instances, see: M. Dhavamony, "Saivism: Śaiva Siddhanta," in Mircea Eliade  (ed.), Encyclopedia of Religion (New York: Macmillan Publishing Co., 1987), vol.  13, p.
 11; and Thomas J. Hopkins, The Hindu Religious Tradition (Encino, Cal.:  Dickenson Publishing Co., 1971), p.
 118.

 34. For a more skeptical discussion of the question of integration between jnana  and kriya, see Ηέΐέηβ Branner-Lachaux, "Introduction," MrA (Section des rites),  esp. pp. xlii-xliii.

 35. The texts set out an ideal program for worship that only the highly adept and  devout could follow completely.
 Yet they also recognize and allow for individual  variations and shortcuts in phrases repeated throughout, such as yathaiakti (in ac cord with one's capacity).

 36. Agnipurana (ch.
 72-106), LiAgapurana, and Sivapurana (Vayaviyasamhita  ch.
 16-20) clearly articulate siddhanta positions.
 (Brunner briefly discusses the pu ranic usage of agamic material in "Importance de la littirature agamique," pp. 117  and 121.)
-Silpaiastras such as MM also reflect Saiva siddhanta practice, but through  the eyes of the sthapati rather than the acarya.
+Silpaiastras such as MM also reflect Śaiva siddhanta practice, but through  the eyes of the sthapati rather than the acarya.

 37. I mention in the notes some of the disputes and differing formulations within

 170 · Notes to Chapter One

-the Saiva siddhanta order.
-In her translation of SP, and particularly in vol. 3,  Ηέΐέηβ Brunner-Lachaux presents a much more variegated portrait of Saiva sid dhanta literature, focusing repeatedly on doctrinal discussion within the order.
+the Śaiva siddhanta order.
+In her translation of SP, and particularly in vol. 3,  Ηέΐέηβ Brunner-Lachaux presents a much more variegated portrait of Śaiva sid dhanta literature, focusing repeatedly on doctrinal discussion within the order.

 CHAPTER ONE

 RITUAL AND HUMAN POWERS

-1. Some Saiva texts add "volition" (iccha) as a third inherent power of con sciousness.
+1. Some Śaiva texts add "volition" (iccha) as a third inherent power of con sciousness.

 2. The agamas of course recognize that not everyone seeks mok$a in this lifetime;  the world includes bubhukfus ("seekers of worldly enjoyments") as well as mumukfus  ("seekers of liberation").
 But worldly powers and liberation do not lie along radi cally differing courses of action.
 Both result from the removal of fetters and the  manifestation of inherent powers.
-Sadhakas (mantra-adepts), for instance, employ  Saiva ritual and knowledge to gain specific worldly powers.
+Sadhakas (mantra-adepts), for instance, employ  Śaiva ritual and knowledge to gain specific worldly powers.
 For a full discussion,  see Ηέΐέηε Brunner, "Le sadhaka, personnage oubli6 du Sivaisme du Sud," Journal  asiatique 263 (1975): 411-43.

-3. Contrary to what many modern advocates of Saiva siddhanta have held, the  igamas do not portray themselves as derived from or in any way subordinate to the  Vedas.
-On this matter, Ηέΐέηε Brunner's "Le Saiva-siddhanta, 'Essence' du Veda,"  Indologica Taurinensia 8 (1980-1981): 51-66, is a welcome statement.
+3. Contrary to what many modern advocates of Śaiva siddhanta have held, the  igamas do not portray themselves as derived from or in any way subordinate to the  Vedas.
+On this matter, Ηέΐέηε Brunner's "Le Śaiva-siddhanta, 'Essence' du Veda,"  Indologica Taurinensia 8 (1980-1981): 51-66, is a welcome statement.
 For a some

-what different formulation, see Richard Davis, "Cremation and Liberation: A Saiva  siddhanta Revision," History of Religions 28 (1988): 37-53.
-Wayne Surdam, "The  Vedicization of Saiva Ritual," in S. S. Janaki (ed.), Siva Temple and Temple Ritu als (Madras: Kuppuswami Sastri Research Institute, 1988), pp. 52-60, deals with  the relationship as it has changed over time.
+what different formulation, see Richard Davis, "Cremation and Liberation: A Śaiva  siddhanta Revision," History of Religions 28 (1988): 37-53.
+Wayne Surdam, "The  Vedicization of Śaiva Ritual," in S. S. Janaki (ed.), Siva Temple and Temple Ritu als (Madras: Kuppuswami Sastri Research Institute, 1988), pp. 52-60, deals with  the relationship as it has changed over time.

 4. MrAVD vidya 1.20, from Michel Hulin's French translation.
 5. Kamikagama refers to this useful technique as an analogy to the efficacy of  "interior worship":